Nutrient runoff affects waterways in 50 states and globally.

-Nutrient runoff overflow entering waterways at non-point sources are creating harmful algae blooms on waterbodies that worsen every year.
-They affect fishing swimming, tourism, real estate values, local economies and a health risk to humans and animals.
+Unfortunately, wetlands cannot hold massive amounts of nutrient runoff from heavy rainfalls.
+Overflow entering waterways at non-point sources are creating harmful algae blooms on lakes and coastlines.
+Thue are worsening every year affecting fishing swimming, tourism, real estate values, local economies and are health risk to humans and animals.

 According to the USEPA, 68% of Americans rely on surface water (lakes, reservoirs, rivers, streams) for their drinking water supply.
 The USEPA 2012 National Lakes Assessment https://www.epa.gov/national-aquatic-resource-surveys/nla found that 39% of lakes sampled had microcystin, an increase of 9.5% over the 2007 survey.
 Although microcystin and other algae toxins (anatoxin, saxitoxin, cylindrospermopsin, etc.) are not currently regulated under the Safe Drinking Water Act, they are on EPA’s Contaminant Candidate List and are listed in the Fourth Unregulated Contaminant Monitoring Rule (UCMR4), which bodes well for future regulation.